Growing up I always heard the phrase, “There’s no “I” in teamwork.”

 The result of their efforts has produced the widest gap ever known between the wealthiest 2% in this country and the workers who helped them realize their stratospheric status.

 And these people did not stop at funding advertisements.
-With the help of odd and unprecedented rulings by the Supreme Court of the United States they are also using some of their vast wealth to fund the political campaigns and careers of our supposedly unbiased congressmen and women.
+With the help of odd and unprecedented rulings by the Supreme Court of the United States

 It is hard to fault people for taking the easy way out especially when tremendous amounts of cash are waved in their faces.
 That is usually how spies and double agents are created.